-Kidney stones may be small in size, but they can cause a great amount of pain.
+Kidney stones may be small in size, but even small stones can cause major pain.
 Don’t avoid medical treatment because you can’t stand the thought of sitting around an emergency room’s waiting room.
-When you need your pain resolved fast, get to The Urgency Room .
+When you need your pain treated fast, get to The Urgency Room .
 Our facilities are equipped with state-of-the-art medical technology, including CT and ultrasound, the common imaging studies used to diagnose a kidney stone, to help anyone who may be suffering from passing kidney stones.

 - Calcium oxalate stones – This is the most common type of kidney stone.
-This common type of kidney stone can develop due to high levels of vitamin D, foods with high oxalate levels, dietary factors and metabolic disorders.
+This common type of kidney stone can develop due to high levels of vitamin D, foods with high oxalate levels, dietary factors, and metabolic disorders.

-Cystine Stones: These stones are a result of a hereditary disorder that causes the kidneys to excrete too much cystinuria, an amino acid.
+- Cystine Stones – These stones are a result of a hereditary disorder that causes the kidneys to excrete too much cystine, an amino acid.

 - Painful urination

 - Feeling like you always have to urinate